 From the beginning Maidenhead Mencap realised it could not use Highview to it's full potential, nor could Mencap afford to run it alone.
 It formed a committee to manage the building.
 Apart from the property itself the Trust had no funds, assets or income for upkeep.
 Mencap looked around for suitable groups to share the accommodation in order to spread the costs of upkeep and maintenance and soon found that office space was much needed by several local charitable organisations dealing with persons with handicaps.
 Maidenhead Mencap presently shares Highview with the Highview Toy Library, Maidenhead Voluntary Car Service, Berkshire Carers Service and Alzheimers Society.

 The services offered have varied from time to time.
 Mencap Monday and Saturday Clubs are for our able bodied members andhave been running for many years.
-The Wednesday Club caters for the more severely handicapped.
+The Wednesday Club caters for the more severely disabled.

 Highview receives a lot of help and support from friends.
 Dulux donated paint for decorating on several occasions.
 Highview underwent a major enhancement programme for which 160 litres of paint were provided.
 Similarly a generous donation from Maidenhead Association for Mental Health which enabled the refurbishment of the ground floor toilets.